 As an extended family, we’ll be vacationing at the beach in June and I cannot wait to take Kenna on her first beach trip ever.
 We’re even taking our fur babies, so things could get interesting.

-Finally, to wrap up the summer, I’ll be participating in the “in-person” component of Editor’s Course, where I get to sit down with Katie and 10+ other business women and talk business, life, struggles and dreams.
+Finally, to wrap up the summer, I’ll be participating in the “in-person” component of Editor’s Course in Tulsa, Oklahoma, where I get to sit down with Katie and 10+ other business women and talk business, life, struggles and dreams.

 I’m literally over the top excited for all of my adventures this year.

 One of my biggest struggles for the year as a whole, was defining my business purpose and my passions aside from that.
 As a photo editor, I help wedding photographers build a strong and healthy business through outsourcing.
-And I loooove talking about health, both business and personal.
+And I loooove talking about health, both in business and life.